image source: https://solutionpartners.adobe.com/

-Adobe was way ahead in this war and have gained a lot of market capture.
-They are leaders in the Digital Marketing platforms since the 2014-15.
-One of the flagship product in its Digital Marketing suite is Adobe Experience Manager (AEM).
+Adobe is way ahead in this war and has gained a lot of market capture.
+They are leaders in the Digital Marketing platforms since 2014-15.
+One of the flagship product in Adobe's Digital Marketing suite is Adobe Experience Manager (AEM).

 Since AEM is in huge demand, the people who know how to develop on AEM are also in huge demand.
 But developing on AEM is not easy as it is made up of various open-source technologies such as Apache Felix (OSGi), Apache Sling, Apache Oak and Adobe's own technologies like Granite, HTL etc. Learning all these technologies in conjunction can sometimes become confusing and frustrating 😫.

 When I first started learning AEM in 2016, I was dumbfounded to see there is so much going on under the hood.
 I then spent months to gather all the resources (mostly Adobe's official documentation) but it was so overwhelming (my personal experience 😕).

 Therefore, I decided to create a series which can help a newbie in AEM development to learn this amazing tool.
 This series is my learning experience to get the knack of AEM Development.
 I have tried to put the posts in an order in which they should be learned.

 - Day 02: AEM Architecture

 - Day 03: Setting up AEM Development Environment